stephencweiss/stephencharlesweiss.com/content/blog/2019-01-30/heroic-consistency-wu-wei-and-the-middle-way.md

 # Wu-Wei

-_Wu Wei_ is what Benjamin Hoff describes as “Taoism-in-action” in _The Tao of Pooh_ and translates literally to “without doing, causing, or making”.
+_Wu Wei_ is what Benjamin Hoff describes as "Taoism-in-action" in _The Tao of Pooh_ and translates literally to "without doing, causing, or making".

 To illustrate the practice, Hoff cites Chuang-Tse’s writing.